 There is a risk that on this sub-optimal timetable scrutiny may give way to speed.
 Experience teaches that legislation made in haste may not meet the tests of good law (identified by the Office of Parliamentary Counsel) being law that is necessary, clear, coherent, effective and accessible.
-The Government should encourage significant engagement both within and out with Parliament to ensure the legislation is as robust as possible.

-Part 1: Implementation
+Part 1: Implementation period

 Under the UK's constitutional arrangements, the Government is the body which, in exercise of the Royal prerogative negotiates, signs and ratifies treaties to which the UK wishes to accede.
 Our system is a dualist system and Parliament has the role to ensure that the treaties to which the UK has agreed are then implemented and given the force of law.
-The WAB will fulfil the implementation of the revised WA.
+It is intended that the WAB will fulfil the implementation of the revised WA.